 If you want to learn more about Cuvee Coffee’s process, check out this video:

-Their signature cold brew, which is steeped for 20 hours, is then poured from a tap that adds the nitrogen.
+Their signature cold brew (which is steeped for 20 hours) is poured from a tap that adds the nitrogen.
 Commercial coffee shops and the major big chains don’t do anything special that you can’t recreate at home with a bit of equipment and practice.

-At Starbucks, the amount of caffeine in a tall featured dark roast coffee is 215mg.
+We’re relying on Starbucks data here as don’t have the science wizardry to measure caffeine at home.
+The amount of caffeine in their tall featured dark roast coffee is 215mg.
 This is exactly the same as a tall nitro brew coffee.
 Their “reserve nitro coffee” has a whopping 280mg of caffeine.
 But there are several other coffees in their Clover Roast range that also have the same amount.

 Yes, it’s complicated.
 But just using nitrogen does not, by rule, cause there to be more caffeine than you find in regular coffee.